 Adding extra jar files

-You can add extra jar file to be installed directly into the lib folder but these will be lost on an upgrade.
-If you want a jar file to persist accross upgrades put it in
+You can add extra jar file to be installed directly into the lib folder, but these will be lost on an upgrade.
+If you want a jar file to persist across upgrades, put it in

 Override Web Folder

-You can override most any pages in the web folder by placing the new file with the same path into
+You can override almost any page in the web folder by placing the new file with the same path into

 Overriding Error Pages

 The JSP error pages can be overridden with pure HTML files by placing a new file with HTML content into the

 overrides/web/exception folder.
 For example to override the 404 Error page one would place a 404.html file into this folder.
 Check the